project-gemmi/gemmi/docs/analysis.rst

 a :ref:`local copy of the PDB archive <pdb_dir>` in the PDB format takes about 20 minutes.

-In the next step we use a second script (see :file:`examples/rama_gather.py`) to plot the data points with matplotlib.
+In the second step we plot the data points with matplotlib.
+We use a script that can be found in :file:`examples/rama_gather.py`.
-Here are example plots that we get (click to enlarge):
+Six of the resulting plots are shown here (click to enlarge):

 .. image:: img/ramachandran-per-aa.png
     :align: center